skellis46/slipbox/borgmann, effort and focal things.md

 _questions & thoughts:_

 - interested in the effort or labour required to _be_ in a focal thing, or to practice a focal thing.
-- note word "incarnational" in relation to _embodiment_ and effort
+- note word "incarnational" in relation to _embodiment_ and effort; compare incarnational effort with the ease with which we in dance studies throw around the word embodiment and also in film: [[embodied structures and patterns of film]]

 ---